Modular operads, iterated distributive laws and a nerve theorem for circuit algebras: Introduction

 The iterated distributive laws used to prove Theorems \ref{thm: main intro}-\ref{thm. dist intro} illuminate the graphical combinatorics of circuit algebras, and dovetail nicely with variations of circuit algebras that appear in the literature: Algebras for $\LL$ are monoids in $\GS$ (\cref{rmk MO not monoidal}) so \cref{thm. dist intro} implies that circuit algebras are equivalent to modular operads ($\DD\TT$-algebras) in the monoid subcategory of $\GS$.
 Moreover, algebras for the monad $\LL \TT$ are nonunital circuit algebras, whose underlying modular operadic multiplication is not required to have a multiplicative unit (\cref{prop nonunital CA} and \cref{lem.
 LT is Tk}).
 By \cref{sec: nonunital}, these are symmetric monoidal functors from subcategories of ``{downward}'' Brauer diagrams \cite{SS15} (see also \cite{RayCA1} and \cite{KRW21, Sto22}).
 In particular, these structures have applications to the representation theory of the infinite dimensional orthogonal, symplectic and general linear groups (see \cite{SS15} and Sections~3.3~\&~6.2 of \cite{RayCA1}).
 These relationships are explored in the companion paper \cite{RayCA1}.
 A partial summary is provided in \cite[Table~1]{RayCA1}.

 This paper aligns with a larger body of recent works aimed at describing the underlying combinatorics of operad-like structures, such as cyclic and modular operads \cite{DCH19, Hac24, HRY19a, HRY19b,KW24, Ray20, Sto22, War22}, properads and props \cite{HRY15, Koc16, Sto23}.
+Bek McCann and I are currently using an iterated distributive law approach to provide an operadic description of compact closed categories.
 A key motivation for much of this research is to find models that characterise generalised operads and their algebras \emph{up-to-homotopy}.
 The present work is no exception.

 Recently, Dancso, Halacheva and Robertson have used circuit algebras to relate the graded Kashiwara-Vergne and graded Grothendieck-Teichm\"uller groups, $\mathrm{KRV}$ and $\mathrm{GRT}$ \cite{DHR21}.
 However, associativity of the circuit algebra operations is not preserved under passage to pro-unipotent completion and, to relate the ungraded groups $\mathrm{GT}$ and $\mathrm{KV}$ directly, it is necessary to weaken the circuit algebra axioms (see \cite[Remark~1.1]{DHR21}).